brianwlms/Ramsey/README.md

 # Ramsey
 Ramsey Brand Book
-This is the start of our online brand guide anf pattern library.
+This is the start of our online brand guide and pattern library.